epsylon3/odbgscript/doc/ReadMe.txt

 STR var
 -------
-Converts variable to a String
+Converts variable to a String (buffer or dword)

 SUB dest, src
 -------------